jlries61/spm_kernel/README.md

     Or copy and paste one of these URLs: http://localhost:8888/?token=d52a084d6494bf65eba6731b51da81c03405b3b9f4d5f59f
   ```
+  If you do not want a browser session to start automatically, then specify the `--no-browser` flag.
+  If you want the server to be accessible to external clients, then specify the IP address to which you want
+  clients to connect with the `--ip` flag.
+By default, the IP address used is 127.0.0.1 (localhost) which is not accessible
+  to external clients.

   In Mozilla Firefox, the session will look like this:
   ![](jupyter_session1.png "Jupyter Notebook Session")